Information about COVID-19

 - Stay home when experiencing cold symptoms

-Phone consultation / video consultation for patients when possible
+Phone / video consultations when possible

 All patients for whom phone consultations are an option will be contacted on the day before their consultation to change their appointment to one over the phone.
 To avoid putting too much pressure on our phone operators, we ask that patients do not contact us to ask about these phone consultations themselves.
 If a phone consultation is an option for you, we will contact you.
 You can complete the consultation when you receive the call, or on the original date of your appointment.
 The exact time will depend on the assessment of the physician, clinical nurse specialist, and the patient.